The no-contact rule.

 It still wasn’t easy.
 The only thing that helped was that I kept telling myself he’d be expecting my calls.
 I reasoned that every time his phone rang, he’d expect it to be me.
 But it wouldn’t be!
 I didn’t want him to even see my number on his cell phone or caller ID.
 Nothing.
 I thought it might bother him that I’d dropped out of his life so quickly.
 I don’t know if it bothered him at all, but it sure made me feel like I had some power back.
 I think that feeling powerless was the worst part of our breakup.

 I took a job in another city, which also made me feel better, probably because I stopped hearing his name.
 I started dating again.
-I worked hard to stay busy so I’d have no energy left over for worrying about him.
+I worked hard to stay busy, so I’d have no energy left over for worrying about him.

 Within a few months I was pretty happy with my life, something I never would have believed possible.
 But then (and this is, to me, the important part) I ran into my ex-boyfriend at a business convention.
 By now a lot of time had passed–over two years.
 I accepted his invitation to dinner, thinking I was past my feelings for him.
-But, as usual when it came to this guy, I was completely wrong.
+But, as usual, when it came to this guy, I was completely wrong.
 By the time the conference ended, I was the same needy person I’d been two years before.
 My ex-boyfriend gave off mixed signals, but I figured out pretty quickly that he didn’t want a serious relationship with me.
 He wanted me to get him a better job (I professionally outranked him now).

 Anyway, it was heartbreak all over again!
 I couldn’t believe the feelings came back so quickly and that all the work I’d done hadn’t moved me past him.
-I didn’t have to quite start over, but it was way too close!
+I didn’t have quite to start over, but it was way too close!
 I learned then and there that breaking the no contact rule ever (!) is a really bad idea.
 I also learned that logic and reasoning have nothing to do with how you feel.
 They can help control your actions, but there was nothing I could do to talk myself out of my attraction to him once he was in front of me.
 And boy oh boy did it hurt when I figured out the real reason for the dinner.

 My friend, who had been quoting to me from your website, finally told me to read it for myself.
 So I followed her advice.
 Reading about the reasons for no contact, as well as learning from the stories of others, helped me.
-So did the newsletters–I learned something from every one.
+So did the newsletters–I learned something from everyone.
 I recovered a second time.
-Even so, I have finally learned why it’s important to never see or speak with my ex-boyfriend again.
+Even so, I have finally learned why it’s important never to see or speak with my ex-boyfriend again.
 He’s called me a few times (must still be job hunting!), but I don’t pick up when I recognize the number.
 I delete his messages without listening to them–way fun!
 I figure maybe it’s some sort of addiction, like alcohol.
 Whatever it is, not seeing this guy at all, ever, is the best thing I can do for myself.
 I’m engaged to a great man now –and very happy, but still not taking any chances.

 Apart from having lived the benefits of no contact, I want to say that if I can recover and be happy again, then so can anyone.
 I was about as far gone as a person can get.
 Needy, dependent, desperate, begging–those all described me–and over a prolonged period too!